andre-araujo/e-learning/README.md

 A web application to share knowledge using an e-learning system.

-*This repo is meant to be a part of my activity to complete a postgraduate course in web applications of PUC Minas*
+*This repo is meant to be a part of my final exam to complete a postgraduate course in web applications at PUC Minas*

 ## Usage with node